This article seeks to enlighten you on why your resume hasn’t landed you an interview based on the Applicant Tracking System Software (ATS) standard.

 You lack relevant work experience within that role and/or industry.
 If you don’t have the proper experience, you almost certainly won’t get an interview.
 You could have applied for employment a step or two further up the career ladder than is perfect for getting selected at now.
 If that is the case, start with an entry-level position, then try applying again after you’ve gained more experience.

-You haven’t made it clear how the work fits into your career plan.
+When you fail to make it clear how the work fits into your career plan, this van be a problem.
 Is the experience you have on your resume related to the position for which you’re applying?
 Have you shown the employer why this job would be an honest fit both you and therefore the organization?
-If it wasn’t clear, spend some overtime customizing your resume next time.
+If it wasn’t clear, you may likely not get invited for an interview.

 BOTTOM LINE